rgmyr/keras-texture/README.md

 # keras-texture

 Implementations of several `keras` layers, model classes, and other utilities that are useful in constructing models for texture recognition and fine-grained classification problems.
-It is a work in progress, and currently the `tensorflow` backend is required.
+It is a **work in progress**, and the `tensorflow` backend is required for most functionality.

-Develop-mode installable with `pip install -e .` The root module of package is `texture`.
+Develop-mode installable with `pip install -e .` Root module of package is `texture`.

 ## Requirements